phenotypic.detect.CannyDetector#

 Parameters:

 • sigma (float) – Gaussian smoothing strength before edge detection.
 Start with 1-2 for clean images; increase for noisy scans to suppress spurious edges.
-Keep below typical colony radius to avoid merging.
+Keep below typical colony width to avoid merging.

 • low_threshold (float) – Lower hysteresis threshold.
 If use_quantiles=True, a fraction (e.g., 0.1 = retain edges stronger than 10% of gradients).
 If False, an absolute gradient magnitude.
 Increase to suppress weak edges from noise; decrease to recover faint colony boundaries.